[Updated Sept. 2017]

 In 1979 after my NEH fellowship leave I returned to Tufts and was made Director of Graduate Studies in English.
 Up for debate soon afterwards, not at my initiative, was whether as a faculty we should continue our Ph.D. program in English literature.
 The job market for English professors had become difficult, tenure even more so.
 Our PhD graduates were not getting the multiple offers or good jobs they had been getting five years earlier; in fact, some were getting none at all, and the future looked bad as the economy took a turn for the worse.
 Colleges and universities, expanding in the 1960s and hiring more and more faculty, had reversed course.
 Was it ethically responsible for us to continue the degree?
 Some said no; but others argued it would be unethical to stop it because that would cheapen the degree for those who already held it.
 No one doubted that we had a good program; but it was not at the same level as Harvard’s and Yale’s—we didn’t have the resources, and Tufts didn’t have the reputation.
 We met several times to discuss the question and after a few months we voted.
 If I recall right, there was one more vote in favor of keeping the program than for eliminating it.
 Predictably, those in favor took it as a vote to continue, while those opposed took it as a vote of no-confidence and argued that we should therefore drop the program.
 But majority ruled, the program continued, and over the years fewer and fewer graduates received academic jobs in English.
 At about that time, I started telling prospective applicants not to apply unless they understood that their job prospects would be uncertain.
 It was a disclaimer similar to Drezner’s advice today.
 And now Drezner repeats it, from the same university platform, but the difference is that it’s 35 years later; and also, of course, that he’s directing it into the public sphere.
 And on this platform I do the same.

 I guess that the job market in political science in 1980 wasn't significantly better than it was in English.
 I suppose it’s the same today, if not worse on account of the proliferation of adjuncts.
-When I moved to Brown in 1986 to direct their Ph.D. program in ethnomusicology, though, my responsibilities were both greater and different.
-Now I was wholly in a music department.
+When I moved to Brown in 1986 to direct their PhD program in ethnomusicology, though, my responsibilities were both greater and different.
+For the next 27 years I supervised dozens of doctoral dissertations, advised dozens of Ph.D. students, and in addition to teaching large undergraduate lecture courses and some smaller ones, I regularly taught one graduate seminar each semester, rotating topics that included the history of ethnomusicological thought, music and cultural policy, ethnographic film, fieldwork theory and methods, and others.
+Now I was wholly in a music department and I was concerned about the future of music studies and the prospects for PhD graduates in ethnomusicology.
 Like English and political science, music was experiencing contraction rather than growth in one college and university after another, but I was in a subfield (ethnomusicology) that was expanding, however gradually, in a zero-sum game.
 In short, the fortunes of certain subfields can improve even while the field as a whole is in decline.
 In the 1980s and 1990s humanistic anthropology was in the

 ascendance, but today the pendulum is moving back toward scientific